 No specific equipment required for this project.

 Port Vila is the harborside capital and main hub of Vanuatu, on Efate island.
-Its small downtown is home to colorful market stalls selling produce and local handicrafts.
-The National Museum of Vanuatu Cultural Centre, displays artifacts such as slit gong drums and outrigger canoes.
+Its small downtown is home to colourful market stalls selling produce and local handicrafts.
+The National Museum of Vanuatu Cultural Centre, displays artefacts such as slit gong drums and outrigger canoes.
 The town is a base for diving and trips to Mele Cascades, a multi-tiered waterfall with rock pools in a rainforest.

 You will be served with authentic cuisine which consists mainly of Chicken dishes, and dishes such as cheese curry served in coconut milk.
 Coconut curry, dhal (lentils), fish curry, saffron rice, fresh tropical fruits, and ladob is eaten either as a savory dish or as a dessert.

 ATMs: There are ATM's around our centers.
 The closest one to our residence is about a 15 minute walk from the house.

 Shop: The closest local supermarket is a 10 minute walk from the centre.